Profitbase/Episode-Docs/articles/invision/docs/package/upgrade-package.md

 pageIndex: 4
 ---

+#### Upgrade Package

 Installed Packages can be upgraded to newer versions.
 When a Package is upgraded, the currently installed version of the Package is deleted before the new version is installed.
 This means that any customizations made to the Package will be lost.

+> [!NOTE]
-Please note that any external extensions referencing objects in the Package will continue to work after the upgrade has completed.
+> Any external extensions referencing objects in the Package will continue to work after the upgrade has completed.

 <br/>